spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

         to impose a minimum, and the *vom\_cost* to penalise the water that is
         spilt:
     ![Setting minimum (the minimal value is defined as percentage of capacity), maximum, and spillage penalty.](figs_two_hydro/two_hydro_min_spill_unit_node_node.png)

-    *Setting minimum (the minimal value is defined as percentage of capacity), maximum, and spillage penalty.*

 -   For the *Språnget\_spill* unit
     define the *fix\_ratio\_out\_in\_unit\_flow* parameter